 How to Get an Interpol Check?

-Employment and visa background checks are typically conducted by local or national law enforcement agencies, who access Interpol databases as needed to conduct investigations.
+Employment and visa background checks are typically conducted by local or national law enforcement officers, who access Interpol information system as needed to conduct investigations.
 The exact process varies from country to country.

 Interpol Clearance Certificate

-The term “clearance certificate” has caused confusion.
-It refers to a document from Interpol that exonerates a person from criminal charges, but such a certificate does not exist.
+The term “clearance certificate” has confused many individuals faced with Interpol issues.
+It refers to a document from the International Criminal Police Organization (Interpol) that exonerates a person from criminal charges, but such a certificate does not exist.

-Interpol’s primary role is to assist member law enforcement agencies with investigations, not to certify a person’s criminal status.
+Interpol’s primary role is to assist member law enforcement authorities with investigations, not to certify a person’s criminal status.
 For visa or employment-related certificates, individuals should contact local or national law enforcement agencies that maintain criminal records and conduct background checks.
-It is important to understand Interpol’s real role in international law enforcement cooperation given the misconception about “cleanance certificates.”
+It is important to understand Interpol’s real role in enhancing international cooperation among law enforcement agencies given the misconception about “clearance certificates.”

 Removing data from INTERPOL databases

-A request to remove data from INTERPOL databases underlines the organisation’s commitment to human rights and political neutrality.
-This data includes information such as Red Notices and other alerts issued by INTERPOL member countries.
+A request to remove data from Interpol databases underlines the organization’s commitment to human rights and political neutrality.
+This data includes information such as Red Notices, yellow notices and other alerts issued by Interpol member countries.